S. George

-George Sebastian popularly known as S. George is an Indian makeup artist, film producer who works in Malayalam film industry.
-He is the son of M. O Devasia and has won Kerala State Awate Award for the Best Makeup Man in 2010 for the movie Paleri Manikyam: Oru Pathirakolapathakathinte Katha.
+George Sebastian, better known as S. George, is an Indian makeup artist and film producer who works in Malayalam film industry.
+He is the son of M. O. Devasia.
 He is noted for his recurring collaboration with Mammootty, associating with him in more than 25 films and later becoming his personal makeup man.

+He has won the Kerala Film Critics Association Award for Karutha Pakshikal (2008) and Kerala State Film Award for Best Makeup for Paleri Manikyam: Oru Pathirakolapathakathinte Katha (2010) and Kerala State Film Award for Best Film (as producer) for Nanpakal Nerathu Mayakkam (2022).

 Early life and family

 Hailing from Alleppey, George was born to M.O Devasia, who was one of the leading makeup artists of Malayalam Cinema.
 He had his schooling in Chennai and later joined Malayalam cinema as an assistant to his father.
 George is married to Usha George.
 The couple has two daughters named Cynthia George and Cylvia George.